pklesk/fast_rboost_bins/README.md

 python main_detector.py -rd -k face -npi 50 -s 4 -p 6
 ```
 As an example of other functionalities, the line above generates or regenerates a data set (option `-rd`) meant for face detection based on FDDB images (see folder `/data_raw/fddb/`).
-The switch `-npi` (negatives per image) asks for 50 negative examples to be sampled randomly from each image (positive examples are extracted according to annotations).
+The switch `-npi` (negatives per image) asks for 50 negative examples to be sampled randomly from each image (note: positive examples of targes are extracted exactly
+in accordance with annotations).
 The last fragment `-s 4 -p 6` specifies the parameterization related to Haar-like features, defining the number of scaling variants along each dimension and the size of grid with
 anchoring points (see documentation of `haar.py` module for more details).
 Remark: currently, other possible selection for the kind of data (option `-k`) is `hand` leading
 to data set generation based on HaGRID database (see folder `/data_raw/hagrid/' for instructions).